matheus-pereira/elric/website/versioned_docs/version-27.2/Configuration.md

 // or export default MyCustomReporter;
 ```

-Custom reporters can also force Jest to exit with non-0 code by returning an Error from `getLastError()` methods
+Custom reporters can also force elric to exit with non-0 code by returning an Error from `getLastError()` methods

 ```js
 class MyCustomReporter {